realmartinzane/adventurecord/README.md

 # Adventure Cord
-A website for Victor Thijssen's Discord Bot AdventureCord.
+A website for AdventureCord Discord Bot.

 ----------